Atousa-Kalantari/Microlensify/README.md

 | `Chunk_Description` | Description of the chunk used |

 ---
+## Running Examples
+An interactive example showing how to:
+- Run Microlensify on sample data,
+- Make predictions,
+- Reconstruct light curves from the latent space,

+is provided in the **`Example_Notebook`** folder as a Jupyter notebook.

+You can open and run it directly in Jupyter, Colab, or VS Code to see the full workflow in action.

 ## Additional Project Codes:
 All additional scripts and notebooks used in this work are provided in the `Project_Codes` folder.